michaelmosmann/silk/userguide/services.md

 is not explicitly defined but given through the types.
 The container will take care of such changes and it will just work.

+Furthermore the ad-hoc like nature of injection for service calls also gets rid of scoping issues, that is to inject more unstable objects into more stable ones what usually requires an indirection like a provider.
+With services this is no longer a problem as the injection happens with the method call.
+The injected instances are used for the call, another call might inject different actual instances due to scoping or other dynamics.
+Yet there is very little overhead paid for this as the injection is split into two parts, a) resolution of the responsible _resource_, and b) yielding the actual instance.
+The `Injectron` abstraction makes this possible.

-Last but not least the service pattern naturally makes the service functions nicely decoupled well testable code close to the idea of a pure function.
+Last but not least the service pattern naturally makes the service functions nicely decoupled, well testable code close to the idea of a pure function.
 In tests all _dependencies_ of the computation are passed directly to the function.
-All that goes in and out is simple to control for a test so that it can be implemented with a stub or checked for results/calls/changes without requiring a DI container or mocking framework for testing.
+All that goes in and out is in control of the caller so that it can be implemented with a stub or checked for results/calls/changes without requiring a DI container or mocking framework for testing.